Winterville Animal Clinic

 In her spare time, Tonya enjoys reading historic Civil War novels, traveling to the mountains and visiting Civil War Monuments with her family and being active in her church where her husband serves as the minister.

-Jessica Harrison - Assistant Practice Manager/Veterinary Assistant/Therapy Dog Tester
+Jessica Harrison - Assistant Practice Manager/Therapy Dog Tester

 Jessica left the rolling hills of Pennsylvania in 1996, and traveled south to Georgia!
-She started her veterinary assistant skills in Alpharetta, worked in Lawrenceville from 1997 to 2006, then in Greensboro from 2006 to December 2015.
-She has married and moved to Oglethorpe County.
+She started her veterinary assistant skills in 1997.

 Jessica joined our team in February of 2016, after moving here from Greene County.
 She had a passion for animals as a young girl and pursued her dreams of working with them starting in a local pet store during high school.
 For the past 26+ years she has been working in the animal field.
-Growing up she had all kinds of pets from rabbits, fish, guinea pigs, cats and dogs.
 In 2000 Jessica earned her Animal Care Certification.
 A few years later in 2003; she decided to pursue a dream of earning a dog training certification.
-She had her own dog training company, Dealing With your Dog.
-She can help with basic manners, behavioral issues and much more.
 Jessica enjoys volunteering in her community and giving back.
 Jessica is a Tester/Observer (T/O) for the Alliance of Therapy Dogs and can help you and your dog become a therapy team!

 She enjoys educating and meeting clients and getting to know them and their pet on a personal basis.
 “Each pet should be treated as if it is your own.”
 Her passion lies in senior medicine, and of course puppy kisses!
-Jessica enjoys reading, watching movies, cooking, spending time with her husband and rehabilitating wildlife in her spare time.
-She attends the Crawford Church of Christ and leads small groups.
+Jessica enjoys reading, watching movies, cooking, spending time with her husband and rehabilitating wildlife on their small homestead.
 Jessica personally owns several friendly felines and a Shepherd Mix that is a registered Therapy Dog.

 Sharon Evans - Senior Veterinary Assistant/Surgery Technician

-Sharon, our head surgery technician, has worked at Winterville for more than 10 years!
+Sharon, our head surgery technician, has worked at Winterville since 2010.
 She hails from Flint, Michigan and is passionate about veterinary medicine because she grew up watching her grandfather take care of homeless dogs.
-She wanted to do the same when she grew up.
-She says it always makes her feel better helping the helpless!
 She has been working in the field of veterinary medicine since 1978, when she started working for Dr. Maxwell here in Athens, Georgia, right after graduating high school.
-Sharon learned many things while working for Dr. Maxwell including dog grooming, animal husbandry and exotics medicine.
-Sharon used this knowledge when she later managed a pet store where she enjoyed grooming dogs and cats, caring for many in-house avian, reptile and small mammal species.
-After 13 years working for the University of Georgia’s Health Center as a pharmacy technician, Sharon came back to the veterinary side of the medical field and joined the Winterville Animal Clinic team in 2011!
-Sharon started out working in the pharmacy, but soon decided she wanted to get even more hands on.
-She graduated from Penn Foster College in 2019 with an associate's degree in Veterinary Technology.
+After 13 years working for the University of Georgia’s Health Center as a pharmacy technician, Sharon came back to the veterinary side of the medical field.
 She especially enjoys performing dental cleanings, assisting with surgery and interacting with clients as she discharges surgery cases and helps clients understand how to care for their pets in the post-surgical period.
 She loves working here because "it's not like a job really, it's more like spending time with family who all like the same things as you.
 My favorite part of the job is helping make pets healthy and teaching owners how to properly take care of them so that they can live a long life.
 Dr. Cole is also like a brother to me!"

-When Sharon is not working, she enjoys spending time with her family, which includes her husband and high school sweetheart Lamar and their 18-year-old daughter.
-They share 3 dogs: a standard poodle named Bella, a miniature pincher named Tootsie and a Chihuahua named Tippy Toes.
+When Sharon is not working, she enjoys spending time with her family, which includes her husband and daughter.
+They share several dogs.
 Together Sharon’s family enjoys traveling, gardening, cooking (Sharon once owned her own restaurant!) swimming in their pool and being active in their church.

 Shannon McBride - Senior Receptionist